fusion809/fusion809.github.io-old2/_drafts/IDE-TE/24-nano.md

 ### Features
 It offers syntax-highlighting, auto-indenting and miscellaneous other support for several computer languages.
 It also auto-detects the computer language using file extensions.
 It also has search functions (accessable via pressing <kbd>Ctrl</kbd>+<kbd>W</kbd>).

+### Obtaining It
+On many distributions nano comes pre-installed with the OS, those it is not usually have it in their official repositories.

 ### Advantages (Pros)
 * Easy to install on Linux.
 On many distributions it is pre-installed.
 * It is also the lightest-weight of TEs/IDEs.